jade-hpc-gpu/jade-hpc-gpu.github.io/casestudies.md

 In the research, we aim at designing and improving the COVID-19 automatic classification system based on deep learning techniques to assist clinicians in screening of infected patients.
 The existing viral diagnosis requires long waiting time to obtain the test results that are not accurate enough.
 Motivated by this fact, we plan to develop an automatic Chest X-ray and Computed Tomography classification system that can provide accurate and sensitive results, accelerate the testing process, alleviate the clinicians’ workload, and control the further spread of the coronavirus.

-A study of nonrigid registration methods for tracking local features of the left atrium in retrospective gated CT images.
-This includes deep learning-based approaches, for which I require GPU access and usage.

-icovid project looks at developing an AI solution for covid lesion detection.
-We are currently looking into developing interactive segmentation methods for covid lesion annotation that will be used to improve quality and quantity of labelled CT volumes

 I am trying to test diverse supervised and unsupervised algorithms on drug databases to find the algorithm with the best performances for this type of data.
 The ML generated model can be used to find new candidates against the certain validated target protein.
 Running molecular docking followed by Molecular Dynamics (MD) simulations can validate the model and results in terms of the binding free energy of the diverse ligand-target complexes.

 Predicting autism spectrum phenotypes from neonatal brain connectivity: The goal of this project is to improve our understanding of brain development and outcome in babies at risk of autism spectrum disorders (ASD) by: <br>